Teaching Magnetism with Bivectors: Pedagogy and Conclusions

-A final challenge for instructors considering teaching with bivectors today is the lack of direct support in existing textbooks and supplementary resources.
-In the author's experience, it works best to present a single clear story in class rather than explaining the vector language first and then presenting bivectors as an alternative (or vice versa): the latter comes across as repetitive and confusing.
-Without textbooks or other sources that describe the magnetic field as a bivector, it is hard to present that as the primary description to use.
+Finally, the lack of direct support for bivectors in existing textbooks presents a challenge for instructors.
+In the author's experience, providing a single clear story is better than explaining one approach first followed by the alternative, which comes across as repetitive and confusing.
+Without textbooks or other sources that describe the magnetic field as a bivector, it is hard to present that as the primary description.
 Similarly, computational tools like Mathematica and Maple provide built-in support for vectors and vector fields, but handling bivectors requires more effort. \footnote{The author is happy to share the Mathematica code used to generate figures in this article, but it is not (yet) clean or robust enough for public consumption.}

 Clearly, there is a tension between these two approaches.
 The bivector description may have moderate pedagogical advantages, while the pseudovector description has the benefit of over a century of development and tradition.
 It is natural to ask, if the two are mathematically equivalent, why go to the trouble to switch?